alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 ### Step 3: Add ALEX Staking

 Select how much $ALEX you wish to stake and for how long.
 You can use the slider to personalize the amount of cycles, and you will see an estimate of how many days the selected amount of cycles will last.
 If you wish to stake ALEX tokens for different periods of time, you will need to execute two transactions.
-For example, if you wish to stake 100 ALEX for 8 cycles and 80 ALEX for 24 cycles, you will need to follow these steps twice.
+For example, if you wish to stake 100 $ALEX for 8 cycles and 80 $ALEX for 24 cycles, you will need to follow these steps twice.

 <figure><img src="../../.gitbook/assets/staking/stake-settings-preview.png" alt=""><figcaption></figcaption></figure>